bartdebever/GD7/Portfolio/content/post/dishonored2/index.md

 - When alerted they walk in easy straight paths and only alert guards around them.

 The city is in constant chaos so death and sounds are not unknown to the area.
-This makes it so when you get alerted by a few guards, it doesn't alert everyone.
+This makes it so when you get spotted by a few guards, it doesn't alert everyone.
 This feels natural and does flow nicely with the gameplay.

-Dishonored's powers nearly let you cheat it's own system and it's a satisfying feeling.
+Dishonored's powers nearly let you cheat its own system and it's a satisfying feeling.
-Zooming back and forward using the blink ability to pass by guards in a "do not mind me" style is very satisfying.
+Zooming back and forward using the blink ability to pass by guards in a "don't mind me" style is very satisfying.

-The guards give clear vocal queues on when they are alerted and what state they are in.
+The guards give clear vocal queues when they are alerted and about what state they are in.
 The robotic guards are the best example of this.
 They basically execute a text to speach style of command that indicates the state they are in.